 - Transfer: Students can get information on transferring to a four-year college or university

-- Career Counseling: Counselors can assist students in choosing a career path.
+- Career Counseling: Counselors and advisors can assist students in choosing a career path.

 - know and meet graduation requirements;